ValeTin21/ttbar_threshold/README.md

 - **Dataset**: Simulated particle collision events from ROOT files
 - **Physics Process**: Top quark pair (ttbar) production analysis
-- **Classification Task**: Signal (gg → ttbar) vs Background (gq/qq → ttbar)
+- **Classification Task**: Signal (gg → ttbar) vs Background (gq/qq → ttbar) for the binary classifier; gg → ttbar vs gq → ttbar vs qq → ttbar for the three classes classifier
 - **Key Physics Variables**: 13 kinematic and angular features including invariant masses, angular separations (ΔR, Δη), helicity angles, and momentum distributions
 - **Event Reconstruction**: Includes hadronic and leptonic top quark reconstruction with neutrino momentum estimation

 ## 🚀 Repository Structure
 - main
-  - DataProcessing #contaning file used to create the input for DNN
+  - *DataProcessing*, contaning file used to create the input for DNN
-  - Plots #Containing plots
+  - *Plots*, containing plots
+  - *DNN*, containing the implementation of both the binary and the three classes classifiers
+  - *Consistency Check*, containing the BDT implementation to cross check our results
+  - *ATLAS_presentation*, the presentation given in front of the ATLAS group and the entire Summer School community, speaking on behalf of the ATLAS group

 ## 🛠️ Key Features